tokurgit/de-zoomcamp/homework/04-analytics-engineering-dbt/homework.md

 - The code from any development branch that has been opened based on main
 - The code from a development branch requesting a merge to main

+## Answer 2:
+- The code from a development branch requesting a merge to main

 ### Question 3:

 **What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled (:false)?**
-Create a staging model for the fhv data, similar to the ones made for yellow and green data.
-Add an additional filter for keeping only records with pickup time in year 2019.
+1. Create a staging model for the fhv data, similar to the ones made for yellow and green data.
+2. Add an additional filter for keeping only records with pickup time in year 2019.
-Do not add a deduplication step.
+3.Do not add a deduplication step.
 Run this models without limits (is_test_run: false).

-Create a core model similar to fact trips, but selecting from stg_fhv_tripdata and joining with dim_zones.
+4. Create a core model similar to fact trips, but selecting from stg_fhv_tripdata and joining with dim_zones.
-Similar to what we've done in fact_trips, keep only records with known pickup and dropoff locations entries for pickup and dropoff locations.
+5. Similar to what we've done in fact_trips, keep only records with known pickup and dropoff locations entries for pickup and dropoff locations.
-Run the dbt model without limits (is_test_run: false).
+6. Run the dbt model without limits (is_test_run: false).

 - 12998722
 - 22998722
 - 32998722
 - 42998722

+## Answer 3:
+- 22998722

 ### Question 4: